 Ty Utton with Rose Law Group indicated he represented a broad coalition of data center developers and land use attorneys.
 Mr. Utton noted they were just recently notified about these data center policies and this was an unusually fast for a text amendment especially as it is one of the most capital intense land uses out there.
 Mr. Utton requests a recommendation of denial so it can be sent back to staff and have more stakeholder engagement.
 Mr. Utton explained the stakeholder engagement was three meetings with five people at the first meeting and one hundred people at the last meeting.
 Mr. Utton said there needed to be more engagement and voiced concerns about the fairness and legal exposure to the City and added concern about the language not including a grandfather clause for landowners and developers as many companies have already invested millions of dollars into the planning of these facilities and the purchasing of land.
 Mr. Utton felt this could be a regulatory taking of property rights.
 Mr. Utton also does not like the vague provision of "will serve" letter, and feels the stakeholders investing in this need to be engaged.
 Mr. Utton emphasized the proposal leaves significant risks for the City and wants the utility language to be clarified.
 Mr. Utton concluded that he did not want the City to stop the Ordinance change but just to get it right.
-Mr. Utton provided a response to the water question, that all the data center projects he had been working on do not use water as data centers used to because of the newer technology and most of the cooling was done by electric power.
+Mr. Utton wanted the proposal to be denied or delayed so they could work together.
+Mr Utton provided a response to the water question, that all the data center projects he had been working on do not use water as data centers used to because of the newer technology and most of the cooling was done by electric power.
 Mr. Utton noted that some of the data centers still use a lot of water.

-Paradise Valley Village Planning Committee Meeting Summary Z-TA-2-25-Y Page 3 of 7
+Paradise Valley Village Planning Committee Meeting Summary GPA-2-25-Y Page 3 of 6